-Kaitlin Holt is Brooklyn Connections’ program manager.
+Kaitlin Holt is the Manager of Education at the Center for Brooklyn History (CBH).
 Prior to joining the Brooklyn Public Library as an educator in 2013, Kaitlin worked as a public programs facilitator at the Immigration Museum in Melbourne, Australia where she helped patrons track down illustrious immigrant pasts, and as an educator at the British Museum in London, England where she frolicked with mummies and the Elgin Marbles.
 She earned an M.A. in Museum Studies in 2010 from the University College London and B.A. in History from the University of North Carolina at Chapel Hill in 2005.
-Kaitlin spends all of her free time (and money) traveling to the far corners of the earth with her Aussie husband and little girl.
+Kaitlin spends all of her free time (and money) traveling to the far corners of the earth with her Aussie husband and two little girls.

-Jen Hoyer is an Educator with the Brooklyn Connections program.
-She joined the team after running a music outreach program in South Africa, working as a school librarian in Montreal, and organizing the archives of the oldest public lending library in Canada.
-Jen loves helping people realize how amazing the history of their community is, and when she’s not talking about the neat material in the Brooklyn Collection, she volunteers her time to organize programming at Interference Archive in Gowanus.
+Jen Hoyer is an Educating Librarian with CBH's education department.
+She earned her MLIS at McGill University and joined the team after running a music outreach program in South Africa, working as a school librarian in Montreal, and organizing the archives of the oldest public lending library in Canada.
+Jen loves helping people realize how amazing the history of their community is, and when she’s not hanging out in the Brooklyn Collection, she volunteers at Interference Archive in Gowanus.
 As the team’s resident Canadian, Jen firmly believes that the alphabet ends with the letter “zed”.